Your music theory level

-To be eligible to enrol in this paper, you must either pass a diagnostic entrance test in theory, or have completed MUSC 160 Basic Musical Techniques with the minimal passing grade of B+.
-The paper 133.109 offered extramurally by Massey University also provides a way of getting up to speed in music theory.
-A B+ pass in this paper qualifies as a waiver of the entrance test for MUSC 164.
+To be eligible to enrol in this paper, you must either pass a diagnostic entrance test in theory, or have completed MUSC 160 Basic Musical Techniques with the minimum passing grade of B+.

 Course Requirements MUSC 164 Jazz Theory 1